Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: Abstract

 \section{Abstract}

 In this paper, a robust data-driven moving horizon estimation (MHE) scheme for linear time-invariant discrete-time systems is introduced.
 The scheme solely relies on offline collected data without employing any system identification step.
-First, robust global exponential stability is proven under standard assumptions for a nominal case where the offline collected data are noise-free but the online measured outputs are corrupted by some non-vanishing measurement noise.
-Second, practical robust exponential stability is shown for the case where, in addition to the measurement noise in the online phase, the offline collected data are corrupted by some non-vanishing and bounded noise.
-The behavior of the novel robust data-driven MHE scheme is illustrated by means of a simulation example and compared to a standard model-based MHE, where the model is identified using the same offline data as for the data-driven MHE.
+We prove practical robust exponential stability for the setting where both the online measurements and the offline collected data are corrupted by non-vanishing and bounded noise.
+The behavior of the novel robust data-driven MHE scheme is illustrated by means of simulation examples and compared to a standard model-based MHE scheme, where the model is identified using the same offline data as for the data-driven MHE scheme.